jmorgan28/FinalProject-Term2/README.md

 - works with theoretically as many as you want(only tried up to 4)<br>
 - merged project and project-copy so only difference is boolean specifying if client or server<br>

+5/24/16 <br>

+Jackson: <br>
+- made menu where you can select to be a player or client<br>
+- if server is picked must pick player amount (not finished no have to hold mouse and then press number for it to work.
+Does not send player count accurately to client)<br>

 <br>
 To Do:<br>
 online<br>